Back to Home Page

 • Decision-Making: Helps allocate resources, adjust strategies, or identify areas for improvement.

-2. Calculating Win Percentage with Ties
+2. Calculating % of Wins with Ties

 Adjusted Formula